axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

  <p>According to Václav Havel, dictatorships are held together by historical roots, ideology, and the very people they dominate.
 That is what he concluded in the <em>The Power of Powerless</em>.
 Looked at it through this lense, <em>businesses are dictatorship</em>.</p>

 <h1>The Power of Dictatorships</h1>
  <p>In October 1978, Václav Havel, the Czech dramatist and then political dissident, published <em>The Power of the Powerless</em>.
-Twenty years later the Velvet Revolution brought a bloodless transition of power to the country and Havel as President.<sup id="bm01"><a href="#en01">1&nbsp;</a></sup></p>
+Twenty years later the Velvet Revolution brought a bloodless transition of power to the country and Havel as President.
- <p>In the essay, the most powerful point he makes is that what keeps together dictatorships is the acceptance of the very people that they oppress.<sup id="bm02"><a href="#en02">2&nbsp;</a></sup> <span class="_paradigm">FIAT</span> businesses are dictatorships interested only in extracting as much wealth as they can from the people they domninate.</p>
- <p>He also observed that sovie-style dictatorship are based on a huge power block, historical roots, ideology-as-securalized-religion, and State ownership of what Marx called &ldquo;the means of production,&rdquo; that is everything that can generate wealth.
+ <p>In the essay, his most striking observation is that what keeps together dictatorships is the acceptance of the very people that they oppress<sup id="bm02"><a href="#en02">2&nbsp;</a></sup>. <!-- Traditional <span class="_paradigm">FIAT</span> businesses are dictatorships interested only in extracting as much wealth as they can from the people they domninate. --> He also observed that sovie-style dictatorships<sup id="bm01"><a href="#en01">1&nbsp;</a></sup></p> are based on a huge power block, historical roots, ideology-as-securalized-religion, and State ownership of what Marx called &ldquo;the means of production,&rdquo; that is everything that can generate wealth.
 He also pointed out that Soviet-style dictatorships and Western democracies were different forms of the consumer-industrial society,</p>
  <table>
   <tr>
    <th><p>Huge<br>Power<br>Block</p></th>